rwxrob/zet/20220203162311/README.md

 mkpasswd -s -m sha512crypt <<< mypassword
 ```

+The type of password algorithm is stored in `/etc/pam.d/passwd`.

 * Is sha256 deprecated?
   <https://ameswanda.ddns.us/is-sha256-deprecated>
 * Changes/yescrypt as default hashing method for shadow